se-edu/se-book/designFundamentals/coupling/what/q-tick-statementsAboutCoupling.md

 (a)(b)(c)~~(d)~~(e)

-Explanation: High coupling means either more components require to be integrated at once in a big-bang fashion (increasing the risk of things going wrong) or more drivers and stubs are required when integrating incrementally.
+Explanation: High coupling means either more components are required to be integrated at once in a big-bang fashion (increasing the risk of things going wrong) or more drivers and stubs are required when integrating incrementally.

 </div>
 </question>